Richard-Burd/react-redux-portfolio-project/README.md

 x.)
 The next step is to get a page to render that shows a list of existing airframes
     a.)
 Make sure you have at least 3 airframes in the seed data prior to starting this

+x.) put a delete button on Airframe.js and get the

 ## Instructions for Setting up Backend API for Final Portfolio Project